 A New Way to Get Health Insurance

-Starting October 1st, there will be a new way to get health insurance in our state: Washington Healthplanfinder, a customer-friendly online marketplace.
+Several years ago, Washington State launched a new way to access health insurance: the Washington Healthplanfinder, a customer-friendly online marketplace.
 At wahealthplanfinder.org, you can find, compare and enroll in a health plan that fits your needs and budget.
 In-Person Assisters will be available in your area to answer questions and help you enroll.

 All health plans offered through Washington Healthplanfinder include basic benefits like doctor visits, prescriptions, maternity care, emergency care and preventive care like cancer screenings and vaccinations.
 No one will be denied coverage because they are sick or because they have a pre-existing condition.